14 symptoms to look for after an elderly person falls

 • Vomiting or nausea

 Following a fall, temporary pain may occur immediately.
 This pain may be short term or it could be more serious and require long term treatment.
-Read on to learn more about common injuries and symptoms to look for after a fall:
+Read on to learn more about the most common injuries and symptoms to look for after a fall:

 1. Broken bones

 Bones weaken as we age, which means elderly people are more susceptible to broken bones after a fall.
-Broken bones in the arms or legs are easier to notice than internal breakages such as the ribcage or hips.
+Broken bones in the arms or legs are easier to notice than internal breakages, such as the ribcage or hips.
 This is why it’s especially important to pay attention to any new pain that’s experienced after elderly people fall.

-Pay close attention to symptoms that could indicate a broken bone; this could be pain when coughing or laughing which may suggest a broken ribcage.
+Pay close attention to symptoms that could indicate a broken bone; this could be pain when coughing or laughing, which may suggest a broken ribcage.
 Likewise, pain when moving or restricting walking could suggest a broken hip.
 If they experience new pain in areas where bones are likely to be broken, you should seek medical help from a trained professional to check this.

 2. Bruises or blood clots